jonnydry/NameJam/replit.md

 ## Recent Updates (January 2025)

+### XAI Model Simplification (January 4, 2025)
+- **Simplified to Grok 3 Only**: Removed model rotation and fallback logic to use only Grok 3 for all AI generation
+  - Removed grok-2-1212, grok-2-vision-1212, grok-4, and grok-3-mini references
+  - Updated AINameGeneratorService, BandBioGeneratorService, and LyricStarterService to use only grok-3
+  - Eliminated complex model selection and retry logic for simpler, more consistent performance
+  - All AI services now use unified Grok 3 parameters optimized for creativity

+### Bug Fixes for Consistent Results (January 4, 2025)
+- **Fixed Inconsistent Name Generation**: Resolved issues causing less than 4 results
+  - Increased retry multipliers from 3-4x to 10x for better generation success
+  - Made word filter less aggressive - now only blocks exact name duplicates within current generation
+  - Reduced word timeout from 2 minutes to 30 seconds for better variety
+  - Added guaranteed fallback mechanism to always ensure exactly 4 results
+  - Made fallback names unique with timestamps to avoid "taken" status

 ### Feature Removal (January 4, 2025)
 - **Removed Set List Generator**: Completely removed the Set List Generator feature from the codebase
   - Deleted setlist-generator.tsx component